EuroLeague: 2009: Euroleague Basketball

-League era
+League era: 2016- present

-In November 2015, Euroleague Basketball and IMG agreed on 10-year joint venture.
+In November 2015, Euroleague Basketball and IMG agreed on a 10-year joint venture.
 Both Euroleague Basketball and IMG will manage the commercial operation, and the management of all global rights covering both media and marketing.
 The deal was worth €630 million guaranteed over 10 years, with projected revenues reaching €900 million.
 Along with the deal the league changed into a true league format, with 16 teams playing each other team in the regular season followed by the playoffs.
 The A-licensed clubs were assured of participation for the following ten years in the new format.

 After the new format of the EuroLeague and FIBA implementing national team windows, a conflict between the two organizations emerged.
 EuroLeague has been criticised by FIBA as well as several national federations for creating a 'closed league' and ignoring the principle of meritocracy.
-In July 2019, EuroLeague announced that from the 2019–20 season there will be no direct access to the league through domestic leagues anymore.
+In July 2019, EuroLeague announced that from the 2019–20 season there will be no direct access to the league through domestic leagues anymore, effectively making it a closed league.

+The EuroLeague saw increasing influence from the Middle East during the 2020s.
+The league had another milestone event in 2025, when it hosted the Final Four in Abu Dhabi, as the first final tournament to be held outside of Europe.
+The league further expanded to 20 teams in the 2025–26 season.
+As part of the expansion, Dubai Basketball was given a 5-year license, thus becoming the first team from outside of Europe (excluding Israeli teams) to play in the competition.

 Title sponsorship

-On 26 July 2010, Turkish Airlines and Euroleague Basketball announced a €15 million strategic agreement to sponsor the top European basketball competition across the globe.
-According to the agreement, starting with the 2010–11 season, the top European competition would be named Turkish Airlines Euroleague Basketball.
-Similarly, the EuroLeague Final Four would be named the Turkish Airlines EuroLeague Final Four, whereby the new league title would appear in all media accordingly.
-This title partnership was set to run for five seasons, with the option of extending it to an additional five.
-On 23 October 2013, Turkish Airlines and Euroleague Basketball agreed to extend their partnership, up until 2020.
+In years 2010–2025, EuroLeague was sponsored by Turkish Airlines.
+In a five-year €15 million deal, starting in the 2010–11 season, the competition was named 'Turkish Airlines Euroleague Basketball'.
+The agreement included an option to extend it for another five years.
+The option was activated in October 2013, extending the sponsorship deal until 2020.
+On July 1, 2025, it has ended sponsor naming rights of Turkish Airlines.
+In September 2025, EuroLeague announced a four-year partnership with the Abu Dhabi Department of Culture and Tourism and Etihad Airways, designating them as Main Partners of the EuroLeague and EuroCup competitions and Final Four Presenting Partner.
+The agreement includes brand visibility for Experience Abu Dhabi and Etihad Airways across arenas, live broadcasts and team jerseys in all ErouLeague and EuroCup games.